ni/nimi-python/docs/nidmm/functions.rst

     Returns the date and time of the last calibration performed.

     .. note:: The NI 4050 and NI 4060 are not supported.

     :param cal_type:
         Specifies the type of calibration performed (external or self-calibration).

         .. note:: The NI 4065 does not support self-calibration.
-        0
-        Self-Calibration
-        NIDMM\_VAL\_EXTERNAL\_AREA
-        1
-        External Calibration

     :type cal_type: ViInt32

-    :rtype: tuple (month, day, year, hour, minute) WHERE
+    :rtype: tuple (month, day, year, hour, minute)

+        WHERE

         month (ViInt32):
             Indicates the **month** of the last calibration.